GabeScott/standard-works-vault/General Conference/1982 April - Five Million Members—A Milestone and Not a Summit.md

 The first: We must hold fast to the doctrine.

 The gospel for me is not complex.
 It is a beautiful and simple pattern, a constant source of strength, a wellspring of faith.
 The keystone of that doctrine is that God is our Eternal Father and Jesus is the Christ, our living Redeemer.
 We are sons and daughters of God.
 He loves us and invites us to love him, showing that love through service to others of his children.
 His Beloved Son is our Savior, who gave his life on the cross of Calvary as a vicarious sacrifice for the sins of mankind.
-By the power of his divine Sonship he rose from the grave, becoming “the firstfruits of them that slept” (1 Cor.
-15:20), assuring for all a resurrection from the dead and inviting each of us to partake of eternal life according to our obedience to his laws and commandments.
+By the power of his divine Sonship he rose from the grave, becoming “the firstfruits of them that slept” ([[1 Corinthians 15.20|1 Cor.
+15:20]]), assuring for all a resurrection from the dead and inviting each of us to partake of eternal life according to our obedience to his laws and commandments.

 They, that is, the Father and the Son, appeared to the boy Joseph Smith in a most glorious and wonderful manifestation to open this, the dispensation of the fulness of times.
-(See D&C 112:30.)
+(See [[D&C 112.30|D&C 112:30]].)
 All of the elements of previous bestowals of divine teaching and authority are now brought together through restoration in a final and everlasting dispensation.

 God has not left us in ignorance to walk in darkness.
 His word, spoken both anciently and in our generation, is available to all to read, to ponder, and to accept.
 There are many books among us and many preachers, and I find virtue in the words of all.
 But the truest source of divine wisdom is the word of the Lord in these sacred volumes, the standard works of the Church.
 Here is found the doctrine to which we must hold fast if this work is to roll forth to its divinely charted destiny.

 My second imperative: We must implement that doctrine more fully in our lives.

 The most persuasive gospel tract is the exemplary life of a faithful Latter-day Saint.
-We live in a time when the pressures of life make it so easy and so tempting, in fulfillment of the words of Nephi, to commit “a little sin; yea, lie a little, take the advantage of one because of his words, dig a pit for thy neighbor; ... turn aside the just for a thing of naught and revile against that which is good.”
-(2 Ne.
-28:8, 16.)
+We live in a time when the pressures of life make it so easy and so tempting, in fulfillment of the words of Nephi, to commit “a little sin; yea, lie a little, take the advantage of one because of his words, dig a pit for thy neighbor; … turn aside the just for a thing of naught and revile against that which is good.” ([[2 Nephi 28.8|2 Ne.
+28:8, 16]][[2 Nephi 28.16|]].)

-Said the Savior while speaking on the mount: “Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven.”
-(Matt.
-5:16.)
+Said the Savior while speaking on the mount: “Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven.” ([[Matthew 5.16|Matt.
+5:16]].)

 If we as a people will walk with integrity, will be honest and moral in our actions, will put into our lives the simple and basic and wonderful principle of the Golden Rule, others will be led to inquire and learn.
 We shall become as a city set upon a hill whose light cannot be hid.
-(See Matt.
-5:14.)
-We shall witness an ever-growing fulfillment of the promise of Isaiah: “And many people shall go and say, Come ye, and let us go up to the mountain of the Lord, to the house of the God of Jacob; and he will teach us of his ways, and we will walk in his paths.”
-(Isa.
-2:3.)
+(See [[Matthew 5.14|Matt.
+5:14]].)
+We shall witness an ever-growing fulfillment of the promise of Isaiah: “And many people shall go and say, Come ye, and let us go up to the mountain of the Lord, to the house of the God of Jacob; and he will teach us of his ways, and we will walk in his paths.” ([[Isaiah 2.3|Isa.
+2:3]].)

 My third imperative: We must work more diligently to cultivate a spirit of love and charity in our homes.